 For example, if I forget the Sanskrit for the pose or one of the modifications, I take a peek at the plan.

-Step 3: Stream The Plan
+Step 3: Stream The Yoga Lesson Plan

 I also take the class as a “streamed class” the day before I teach the class.
 When I create a yoga lesson plan using the Yoga Genie Lesson Planner it automatically creates a stream of the class for me, without me having to do anything.

-Physically practising the poses within the lesson plan is obviously a great way to prepare for teaching those poses when I rock up to class.
+Physically practising the poses within the yoga lesson plan is obviously a great way to prepare for teaching those poses when I rock up to class.